 Where you should place your hands

 This mostly comes down to two things — left-hand placement and right-hand placement.
-In other words, how you are going to grip your joystick and how you are going to press the buttons.
+In other words, how you will grip your joystick and how you are going to press the buttons.

 It may seem obvious, but it’s important to get this right and make sure you are comfortable from the outset.